SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### Requirements

 - A microphone connected to your computer.
-- The DictationAction plugin installed in your IDE.
+- The VoiceToTextAction plugin installed in your IDE.

 ### Troubleshooting